RHEcosystemAppEng/kong-discovery/kong-mesh-federation.md

 # Gotchas
 - in Grafana Dashboards, Prometheus DataSource `uid` must be `Prometheus` with Capital "P".
-- Make sure you are using the same version of Grafana in the operator as Kong

 ## Test The Federate Endpoint of Kong Prometheus